OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ### Open Scientists share objects to gain network effects for their work <a name="Network_Effects"></a>

-“Because we have to coordinate with one another to get anything out of our shared free time and talents, using cognitive surplus isn’t just about accumulating individual preferences.
+> “Because we have to coordinate with one another to get anything out of our shared free time and talents, using cognitive surplus isn’t just about accumulating individual preferences.
 The culture of the various groups of users matters enormously for what they expect of one another and how they work together.
-The culture in turn will determine how much of the value that we get out of the cognitive surplus will be merely communal (enjoyed by the participants, but not of much use for society at large) and how much of it will be civic.”
-Excerpt From: Clay Shirky. _Cognitive Surplus_[Link to original source text?/year/highlight graphically as quote].
+The culture in turn will determine how much of the value that we get out of the cognitive surplus will be merely communal (enjoyed by the participants, but not of much use for society at large) and how much of it will be civic.” - Excerpt From: Clay Shirky. _Cognitive Surplus_[Link to original source text?].

-Building on a civic culture of sharing, open science creates new value from every object (idea, data, method, software, results) that is openly shared.
-Some of this new value accrues to the scientist who shares, some goes to the benefit of all scientists working in the same research arena who reuse this object, and some goes to scientists who can open up new research from the collective resource that this object now enhances.
-This last value is the ultimate promise of open science: a shared surplus of research objects that can be openly mixed, mined, and melded into new, synthetic knowledge.
-McKiernan (et al, 2016), demonstrates the advantages of open sharing for citations, impacts, careers, etc. What the open scientist does to increase the holdings of the open corpus in their field adds a civic choice to these advantages.
-Growing the open research ecosystem helps every scientist on the planet.
+Building on a civic culture of sharing, Open Science creates new and value from every object (idea, data, method, software, results) that is openly shared, releasing the inherent value of the research process.
+Some of this new value accrues to the researcher who shares, some goes to the benefit of all researchers working in the same arena who reuse these objects, and some goes to researchers who can open up new research from the collective resource that these objects now enhance.
+This last value is the ultimate promise of Open Science: a shared surplus of research objects that can be openly mixed, mined, and melded into new, synthetic knowledge.

-McKiernan, E.C., Bourne, P.E., Brown, C.T., Buck, S., Kenall, A., Lin, J., McDougall, D., Nosek, B.A., Ram, K., Soderberg, C.K. and Spies, J.R., 2016.
-How open science helps researchers succeed, ELife 5.
-See: https://elifesciences.org/articles/16800.
+[McKiernan (et al., 2016)](https://elifesciences.org/articles/16800) demonstrate the advantages of open sharing for increasing citations, impacts, and ultimately the careers of researchers.
+What the 'open' researcher does to increase the holdings of the open corpus in their field adds a civic choice to these advantages.
+Growing the open research ecosystem helps every researcher on the planet, while simultaneously making a conscious objective towards making research a public and soietal good.
+Thus, even within traditional systems of research(er) evaluation, the practice of Open Science is inherently beneficial to the individual.

-Adding new research findings or experimental methods to an open repository is as easy (or easier) than submitting this to a closed collection (such as a for-profit publisher).
-Open sharing scales better, particularly when it uses open standards-based platforms [such as?], and is less fragile, since it can be migrated to new platforms and spread across multiple locations.
+Adding new research findings or experimental methods to an open repository/platform tends to be as easy (or easier) than sharing within a closed collection (such as a for-profit publisher).
+Open sharing scales better, particularly when it uses open standards-based platforms, such as the Open Science Framework.
+It also tends to be less fragile, since it can be migrated or ported into new platforms and spread across multiple locations.
 Openness adds to discoverability and access, and contributes to reproducibility.

+**The potential of openness is virtually unlimited in scope!**

-Even as the value of e.g. a telephone exchange increases with each new telephone connection, the addition of a new data set, or a null result paper, or a specific finding, etc., builds numerous interconnections with the rest of the corpus.
-These interconnections (and their “network effects”) can lead to new knowledge, and they can serve as a mirror and a measure to reveal how each new bit of content solves (or critiques) a specific issue, and also potential problems with the newly added object.
+Even as the value of, for example, a telephone exchange increases with each new telephone connection, the addition of a new data set, or a null result paper, or a specific finding, builds numerous interconnections with the rest of the global research corpus.
+These interconnections (and their “network effects”) can lead to the generation of new knowledge, and they can serve as a mirror and a measure to reveal how each new bit of content solves (or critiques) a specific issue, and also potential problems with the newly added object.
 Rapid open review opportunities arise as well as increased recognition and opportunities for new collaborations.

 Many of these network effects will take place on the internet at a planetary scale.
 The interconnections made possible by Open Science [Shall we agree to always use capital letters sin ce it's a fixed term?] build capacity for the free movement of objects and ideas directly linked back to their authors.
 This capacity the almost instant global access to science products on the open web is anathema to markets that need to claim ownership and restrict access in order to capture profits from these.
 Distributed data protocols such as the [Interplanetary File System](https://ipfs.io/) and other emergent technologies will reduce the cost of hosting science objects to a near zero margin.
 Open licenses make sharing science knowledge durable and its reuse legal.